 - A maze, with repeatedly dividing paths, forcing the traveler to choose among options, some of which may be dead ends, while others double back on themselves, so that the traveler has no assurance of ever reaching the goal and is constantly faced with decisions and frustrations, but also may experience the relief and surprise of having made the right choices leading to the goal; or

 - A meander, with a single, undivided path and no choices to make other than traveling onward through the winding pattern to an assured goal.
 The meandering pattern may tease the traveler by leading now inward, then suddenly outward, but eventually it arrives surely at the goal.

 Outdoor Labyrinth Walks in the Richmond Area:

 Garden containing labyrinth is open to public 9-5 daily, membership or admission fee required.
-Lewis Ginter is FREE to all from Jan.
-13-17, 2021.
 The classical, ceremonial Labyrinth has a simple three-circuit pattern, designed by Helen Curry.
 The 24-foot diameter Labyrinth of concrete paving stones, designed by Helen Curry was Installed at the ceremony site in the Rose Garden in 2008.

 Want to get out more and enjoy the fresh air in natural places around Richmond?
 Check out other posts about how to explore the outdoors.